reideast/machine-learning-algorithm/README.md

 ## Prerequisites

-### Python 3
+### Python 3.6

-Source code has been tested with Python version 3.6
+Source code has been tested with Python version 3.6.
+(Minimum, since type hinting has been used.)

 ### Graphviz